 Why it mattered:

-Studio expanded from web design (visual-first) to full-service UX.
-Teams could solve harder problems and command higher project value.
+• Teams could solve harder problems and command higher project value

 Adoption proof:

-Designers who previously jumped to layouts now led discovery and prototyping.
-One designer progressed from web design to Creative Director leading Content Design.
+Designers who previously jumped to layouts led discovery and prototyping.
+By the time feedback reached me in the crit rotation, the room had flagged most issues already.
+One UX designer progressed to a new role: Creative Director leading Content Design.

 Visual comparison of studio shift from visual-first web design to research-driven, full-service UX with shared systems, prototyping, and defined UX career paths.